 Thanks to Oxford’s strong relationship with Seoul National University (SNU), the Bodleian library now holds even more Korean treasures.
 In March 2009, Professor Jang Moo Lee, President of SNU, visited the University of Oxford to present a generous donation of 400 books from the Kyujanggak Archive, the royal library of the Joseon Dynasty, which is currently maintained by the Kyujanggak Institute for Korean Studies at SNU.

 In March 2012, the Bodleian Libraries were offered the project “Window on Korea” by the National Library of Korea.
-The project will provide the Bodleian Libraries with up to 4000 volumes in the first year (2012) and 200 volumes annually for the next five years (2013 – 2017).
-In addition, the National Library of Korea will also provide funding to help create a Korean library with an audio-visual room within Oxford’s Oriental Institute Library.
+The project provided the Bodleian Libraries with up to 4000 volumes in the first year (2012) and 200 volumes annually until 2017.
+In addition, the National Library of Korea also provided funding to help create a Korean library with an audio-visual room within Oxford’s Oriental Institute Library.

 Oxford has also hosted frequent visits from partners in Korea.
 Over the past 5 years, Oxford has welcomed Professor Chang D Yoo, Associate Vice President of the Korea Advanced Institute of Science and Technology (KAIST); the President of Korea University; Ambassador Yim, head of the Korea Foundation; and the President of Yonsei University, among others.
-In November 2012, the University enjoyed a visit from Suk-Hwan Park, Ambassador of the Republic of Korea.
+In June 2016, the University enjoyed a visit from Joon-Kook Hwang, Ambassador of the Republic of Korea, who led a discussion on South Korea’s dialogue with North Korea at the Blavatnik School of Government.

 Oxford academics collaborate with their Korean counterparts on a range of projects in the humanities, sciences and medicine, of which a few examples can be found below.

 In May 2012, the Department of Engineering Science hosted a special visit by Dr Chang-Gyu Hwang, the National Chief Technology Officer (CTO) and Head of the Office of Strategic R & D Planning in the Korean Ministry of Knowledge Economy.
 Dr Hwang was previously President and CEO of Samsung Electronics.
-It is hoped that Dr Hwang’s visit to Oxford will mark the start of a long term partnership with the University, facilitated by Professor Jong Min Kim who, after 17 years as Senior Vice-President of Samsung Electronics, was recently appointed as the new Chair of Electrical Engineering with the Department of Engineering Science.
+Dr Hwang’s visit to Oxford marked the start of a series of technology collaborations with the University, facilitated by Visiting Professor Jong Min Kim, former Senior Vice-President of Samsung Electronics.
+The Department of Engineering Science is also undertaking joint research in gas turbine engineering with Pusan National University.

 The Glycobiology Institute has joined forces with the Scripps-Korea Antibody Institute (SKAI) to develop therapeutic antibodies to help fight cancer.
 The research will focus on generating antibodies to tackle carbohydrate structures found on cancer cells but not on healthy cells.
 The aim is to improve the antibodies’ natural ability to kill cancerous cells.

-Oxford has 13 members of Korean staff on its faculty.
-These academics and researchers are found in all of the University’s divisions, although most are in the Mathematical, Physical and Life Sciences Division, particularly in Chemistry and Computer Science.
+Oxford has 28 members of Korean staff on its faculty.
+These academics and researchers are found in all of the University’s divisions, although most are in the Mathematical, Physical and Life Sciences Division, particularly in Engineering Sciences.

 Dr Jieun Kiaer

-Dr Jieun Kiaer is Young Bin Min-KF University Lecturer in Korean Language and Linguistics at the Oriental Institute.
+Dr Jieun Kiaer is Young Bin Min-KF Associate Professor of Korean Language and Linguistics at the Oriental Institute.
 Her teaching and research interests include semantics, syntax, Korean Grammar for Modern and Middle Korean, Korean-Japanese Comparative/Contrastive linguistics, East Asian Linguistics and their contribution to General Linguistics and Historical Linguistics and Literature in Korea and Japan.

 Dr Hongseok Yang

-Dr Hongseok Yang is University Lecturer and EPSRC Advanced Research Fellow in Computer Science.
+Dr Hongseok Yang is Professor of Computer Science and Tutorial Fellow at Worcester College.
 His research interests include programme verification techniques, both manual and automatic, especially techniques for heap and concurrency and the semantics of stateful programming.
 He has been programme chair for an extensive number of international conferences on computing and programming.

 Dr Yang studied for his BSc in Computer Science with Mathematics at the Korea Advanced Institute of Science and Technology, Korea before being awarded his PhD in Computer Science from University of Illinois at Urbana-Champaign, USA.